Packet Options

 - If present with no value (length 0), default is

--3 dB.
-(THIS VALUE IS SUBJECT TO CHANGE) - If a repeater has a locally configured minimum SNR, it must use the higher of the packet’s minimum SNR and the repeater’s configured minimum SNR.
+- If a repeater has a locally configured minimum SNR, it must use the higher of the packet’s minimum SNR and the repeater’s configured minimum SNR.

 Routing Option Layouts